-Further details and requirements can be found on the RYA website here.
+Further details and requirements can be found on the RYA website, www.rya.org.uk.

 Other Licences and Requirements

 · Ship Radio Licence.
 A legal requirement for all craft, including private pleasure craft, equipped with VHF or long-range radio transceivers.
 This includes handheld VHFs, satellite communication equipment, EPIRBs and SARTS.
 The licence is issued free by Ofcom and lasts for ten years.
-Apply here.
+Apply on Ofcom.

 · Short Range Radio Operator’s Licence.
-A legal requirement for anyone operating a marine VHF radio, including longer range Medium and High Frequency set.
+A legal requirement for anyone operating a marine VHF radio, including longer-range Medium and High-Frequency set.
 The RYA’s Short Range Marine Radio Course covers all aspects.
 It costs around £70 for the course and an additional £60 for the exam and licence.
 Further details can be found here on RYA courses and training.

 · SOLAS requirements.
 The key rules and regulations laid down in the International Convention for Safety of Life at Seas must be complied with.
 The key sections are to be found in Chapter V. These apply to all vessels that put to sea.

 · Insurance. although unlike motoring insurance, boat insurance is not compulsory in the UK, pretty much every harbour, sailing club and marina or mooring provider will require a minimum of third party insurance cover.
 This also applies to the Canal and River Trust.
-For more on boat insurance read Rightboat’s Guide to Marine Insurance here.
+For more on boat insurance, read Rightboat’s Guide to Marine Insurance.